Ali Khamenei

-There have been major protests during Khamenei's reign, including the 1994 Qazvin protests, the 1999 student protests, the 2009 presidential election protests, the 2011–2012 protests, the 2017–18 protests, the 2018–19 general strikes and protests, the 2019–20 protests, the 2021–22 protests, and the ongoing Mahsa Amini protests.
-Journalists, bloggers and other individuals have been put on trial in Iran for the charge of insulting Supreme Leader Khamenei, often in conjunction with blasphemy charges.
+Khamenei has also faced many protests during his reign, including the 1999 Iranian student protests, the 2009 Iranian presidential election protests, the 2011–2012 Iranian protests, the 2017–2018 Iranian protests, the 2018–2019 Iranian general strikes and protests, the 2019–2020 Iranian protests, and the Mahsa Amini protests.
+Journalists, bloggers and other individuals have been put on trial in Iran for the charges of insulting Supreme Leader Khamenei, often in conjunction with blasphemy charges.
 Their sentences have included lashing and jail time; some of them have died in custody.
-Regarding the nuclear program of Iran, Khamenei issued a fatwa in 2003 forbidding the production, stockpiling and use of all kinds of weapons of mass destruction.
+He is also known by the title Ayatollah and is considered one of the leading Shia Muslim marja' in the world.
+Khamenei's critics view him as a repressive despot responsible for repression, mass murders and other acts of injustice.